Elder or Dependent Adult Abuse

 - Laboratory findings of medication overdose or under-utilization of prescribed drugs

-- Elder's sudden change in behavior, including becoming depressed, agitated, withdrawn and non-communicative
+- Elder's sudden change in behavior, including becoming depressed, agitated, withdrawn, or non-communicative

 - Unattended or untreated health problems